S41G0N/my-eww-widgets/README.md

 It also tracks many more things such as disk space, memory usage and battery.

 ![Main Bar](img/demo_bar.gif)
-### DOCK
+### VERTICAL BAR
-A custom dock which displays the most commonly used apps, buttons are clickable and will launch the selected applications.
+A vertical bar which contains most of the features of 'BAR', but contains a list of clickable buttons to launch your favourite apps.
+It basically contains a small app launcher

 ## Project Prerequisites & Setup
 These are the prerequisites used by the essential scripts, make sure to install them to make the widgets work properly: